Indian English: Status

 According to the 2011 Census, 129 million Indians (10.6%) spoke English.
-259,678 (0.02%) Indians spoke English as their first language.
+259,678 (0.02%) Indians reported English as their first language.
 It concluded that approximately 83 million Indians (6.8%) reported English as their second language, and 46 million (3.8%) reported it as their third language, making English the second-most spoken language in India.

-India ranks 50 out of 100 countries in the 2021 EF English Proficiency Index published by the EF Education First.
-The index gives the country a score of 496 indicating "low proficiency".
-India ranks 8th out of 24 Asian countries included in the index.
-Among Asian countries, Singapore, the Philippines, Malaysia, South Korea and China (including Hong Kong and Macau) received higher scores than India.
+India ranks 52 out of 111 countries in the 2022 EF English Proficiency Index published by the EF Education First.
+The index gives the country a score of 496 indicating "moderate proficiency".
+India ranks 6th out of 24 Asian countries included in the index.

-Writing for The New York Times, journalist Manu Joseph states that, due to the prominence and usage of the language and the desire for English-language education, "English is the de facto national language of India.
+As a multilingual country, English is the lingua franca among different regions of India.
+Writing for The New York Times, journalist Manu Joseph stated in 2011 that, due to the prominence and usage of the language and the desire for English-language education, "English is the de facto national language of India.
 It is a bitter truth."
 In his book, In Search of Indian English: History, Politics and Indigenisation, Ranjan Kumar Auddy shows that the history of the rise of Indian nationalism and the history of the emergence of Indian English are deeply inter-related.
+Purdue University stated due to the prevalence of the language in business operations in India, it is "uncommon to find a business enterprise using non-English documents".